raspberrypilearning/comic-character/en/quiz1/question_3.md

 legend: Question 3 of 3
 ---

-You used JavaScript to manipulate the Document Object Model (DOM) in your superhero project.
+You used a JavaScript function to handle 'out of range' issues with your hero image slider.

-Look at the code using a few DOM method tools.

-What does this code do when the element with the attribute "submit-button" is clicked?
+How many images is this code designed to handle?

 --- code ---
 ---